-John Gaspard Le Marchant was an able cavalry officer whose awareness of the need for the modernization and reform of military education and training led to the establishment of the Royal Military College at High Wycombe, the precursor of RMC, Sandhurst, and the Army Staff College, Camberley.
+John Gaspard Le Marchant was an able cavalry officer whose awareness of the need for the modernisation and reform of military education and training led to the establishment of the Royal Military College (RMC) at High Wycombe, the precursor of RMC, Sandhurst, and the Army Staff College, Camberley.

 Godwin-Austen, Brevet-Major A. R. (1927).
 The Staff and the staff college.
 London: Constable and Company

 Thoumine, R. H. (1968).
 Scientific soldier: a life of General Le Marchant.
 London: Oxford University Press